Philippine revolts against Spain: Sumuroy Revolt (1649–1650)

 In the town of Palapag, today in Northern Samar, Agustin Sumuroy, a Waray, and some of his followers rose in arms on June 1, 1649, over the polo y servicio or forced labor system being undertaken in Samar.
 This is known as the Sumuroy Revolt, named after Agustin Sumuroy.

 The government in Manila directed that all natives subject to the polo are not to be sent to places distant from their hometowns to do their forced labor.
 However, under orders of the various town alcaldes, or mayors, the Waray were being sent to the shipyards of Cavite to do their polo, which sparked the revolt.
 The local parish priest of Palapag was murdered and the revolt eventually spread to Mindanao, Bicol, and the rest of the Visayas, especially in places such as Cebu, Masbate, Camiguin, Zamboanga, Albay, Camarines, and parts of northern Mindanao, such as Surigao.
 A rebel government was successfully established in the mountains of Samar.

-The defeat, capture, and execution of Sumuroy in June 1650 delivered a big setback to the revolt.
-His trusted co-conspirator David Dula sustained the quest for freedom with greater vigor but in a fierce battle several years later, he was wounded, captured, and later executed in Palapag, Northern Samar by the Spaniards together with his seven key lieutenants.
+Eventually, continuous defeats caused the rebels to mutiny against Sumuroy and eventually beheaded him.
+His head was sent to the Spanish authorities.
+This incident led to the downfall of the revolt and fellow leaders Don Juan Ponce and Don Pedro Caamug also surrendered shortly thereafter.